Biden introduces commerce and labor secretary nominees - KION546

 President-elect Joe Biden on Friday introduced key nominees for his economic and jobs team, including Rhode Island Gov. Gina Raimondo for commerce secretary and Boston Mayor Marty Walsh for labor secretary.

-“Today I am pleased to announce the latest members of our economic team.
-And with this, with their announcement, I am proud to announce we have finished naming our Cabinet, saving the best for last here,” Biden said at an event in Wilmington, Delaware.
+The two picks mark the completion of Biden’s announcements for his Cabinet secretary nominees, and come less than two weeks from the President-elect’s inauguration.

-“Twenty-four outstanding women and men who will get our country moving again and who are going to restore trust in our government again, all of whom are ready on day one,” Biden said.
+Biden touted the diversity and historic firsts in his Cabinet, and said he had fulfilled his promise of having his Cabinet look like America.

-The two picks mark the completion of Biden’s announcements for his Cabinet secretary nominees, less than two weeks from the President-elect’s inauguration.
-The only outstanding pick for a top-level position is CIA director.
+“This will be the first Cabinet ever that is evenly composed with as many women as men in the Cabinet.
+This will be the first Cabinet ever with the majority of people of color occupying this Cabinet,” the President-elect said.
+He noted his nominees would, if confirmed, include the first female treasury secretary, the first African American defense secretary and the first Native American Cabinet secretary.

 Raimondo is the first woman governor of Rhode Island, and has served in the role since her election in 2014.
 She was among the women considered to serve as Biden’s vice president, and has been praised for her leadership amid the coronavirus pandemic.
 Raimondo was also considered for Biden’s health and human services secretary, but The New York Times reported last month that labor unions helped block Raimondo from becoming his pick to lead HHS because of her record on pension changes.